Published:

 Strengths

-One of the most significant advantages of the CIMT test is its ability to detect early, non-calcified arterial changes that other imaging tools may miss.
+One of the most significant advantages of the CIMT test is its ability to detect early, non-calcified plaque, not just wall thickening, which other imaging tools may miss.
+These plaques, especially soft and unstable ones, are the source of plaque rupture that causes heart attacks and strokes.

 It looks at the artery wall itself, rather than waiting for narrowing in the vessel's lumen, and it can catch atherosclerosis before symptoms appear.
 It makes it valuable for prevention.